g-omarsdottir/skaftafell/README.md

 Interactive elements:

 - Navigation bar
--- It is identical on all three pages, except that the location of the current page is indicated visibly with an underline, and as visibly hidden text for screen readers only.
+    - It is identical on all three pages, except that the location of the current page is indicated visibly with an underline, and as visibly hidden text for screen readers only.

-    - Allows easy navigation from page to page without using the reverse function of the web browser.

     - Displayed a toggled drop-down menu on the mobile version: